molily/molily.de/_posts/2019-02-03-testing-angular.md

 }
 ```

-This component uses the `TranslatePipe` to translate its `key` property.
+This Component uses the `TranslatePipe` to translate its `key` property.
 Per default, it is set to `key1`.
 There is also a second constant `key2` for testing the key change later.

 Let us set up the test suite: